The 2016-2017 Executive Council

 - Work on program and curriculum creation and development for Fellows Alumni.

-- Organize a Regional Roundtable Event in your city, giving you the opportunity to reach out to General Counsel and Managing Partners.
+- Organize a Regional Roundtable Event in your city or region, giving you the opportunity to engage with General Counsel and Managing Partners.

 - Organize a Fellows graduation event.